MasterAM/meteor-lag-methods/README.md

 All settings are **optional**.

-All methods wll have `defalutDelay`, except for the ones that are explicitly set in `methods`, or the ones that are `exclude`d.
+All methods wll have `defaultDelay`, except for the ones that are explicitly set in `methods`, or the ones that are `exclude`d.

 ```
 {